awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 ## Monitoring with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

 You can monitor DB instances using Amazon CloudWatch, which collects and processes raw data from Amazon RDS into readable, near real\-time metrics\.
 By default, Amazon RDS metric data is automatically sent to CloudWatch in 1\-minute periods\.
-For more information about CloudWatch, see [ What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.
+For more information about CloudWatch, see [ What is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

 Data points with a period of 60 seconds \(1 minute\) are available for 15 days\.
 This means that you can access historical information and gain a better perspective on how your web application or service is performing\.
-For more information about CloudWatch metrics retention, see [Metrics Retention](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#metrics-retention) in the *Amazon CloudWatch User Guide*\.
+For more information about CloudWatch metrics retention, see [Metrics retention](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#metrics-retention) in the *Amazon CloudWatch User Guide*\.

 **Note**
 If you are using Amazon RDS Performance Insights, additional metrics are available\.
-For more information, see [Performance Insights Metrics Published to Amazon CloudWatch](USER_PerfInsights.Cloudwatch.md)\.
+For more information, see [Performance Insights metrics published to Amazon CloudWatch](USER_PerfInsights.Cloudwatch.md)\.

-### Amazon RDS Metrics and Dimensions<a name="metrics_dimensions"></a>
+### Amazon RDS metrics and dimensions<a name="metrics_dimensions"></a>

 When you use Amazon RDS resources, Amazon RDS sends metrics and dimensions to Amazon CloudWatch every minute\.
 You can use the following procedures to view the metrics for Amazon RDS\.